exponential-decay/community-ff-signature-development-repository/CONTRIBUTING.md

 ## Develop basic signatures

-To learn how to create a format signature, you can read posts on the subject by [Andrea Byrne](http://openpreservation.org/blog/2016/09/08/making-the-switch-from-user-to-user-and-contributor-my-first-file-format-signature/), [Jenny Mitcham](http://digital-archiving.blogspot.com/2016/08/my-first-file-format-signature.html), Nick Krabbenhoeft(https://nypl.github.io/digpres/2018/01/30/bashing-out-a-file-format-signature.html), and Ross Spencer[http://openpreservation.org/blog/2016/01/07/droid-container-signature-files-what-they-are-and-how-to-create-them-a-template-and-an-example-or-few/]
+To learn how to create a format signature, you can read posts on the subject by [Andrea Byrne](http://openpreservation.org/blog/2016/09/08/making-the-switch-from-user-to-user-and-contributor-my-first-file-format-signature/), [Jenny Mitcham](http://digital-archiving.blogspot.com/2016/08/my-first-file-format-signature.html), [Nick Krabbenhoeft](https://nypl.github.io/digpres/2018/01/30/bashing-out-a-file-format-signature.html), and [Ross Spencer](http://openpreservation.org/blog/2016/01/07/droid-container-signature-files-what-they-are-and-how-to-create-them-a-template-and-an-example-or-few/)

 If you'd like to contribute a draft format signature, send it as a pull request.
 Pull requests should include the following items: